 The Interdisciplinary Linguistics Minor

 The interdisciplinary linguistics minor allows students to pursue their interests in language and linguistics through its diverse offerings in the Department of English and multiple other departments on campus.
-Students in the minor come from diverse disciplinary backgrounds with majors in fields such as English, Spanish, French, Communicative Disorders, and Computer Sciences.
+Students in the minor come from diverse disciplinary backgrounds with majors in fields such as English, Spanish, French, Speech Language and Hearing Sciences, and Computer Sciences.

 For questions concerning the minor, contact Dr. Robert Poole at repoole@ua.edu.